jcgertig/rn-router/README.md

 # Change Log:

+ - _2.2.4_ : Fix for passing props to routes that render inside wrapping components.

  - _2.2.3_ : Small fix for styles on `Links`

  - _2.2.2_ : Small fixes for None transition and default transition.